 He was right: By late May 1983 the House and Senate, which had observed the results of the advisory referendums, had both passed the CUB Act, setting the stage for Thompson’s signing.

 CUB opened its doors in 1984.
-That year, the watchdog received a $100,000 state start-up loan.
-(CUB paid the loan back, with interest.)
+That year, the watchdog received a $100,000 state start-up loan, which the group paid back with, interest within two years.

 The rest is history.
 Quinn, of course, went on to serve as governor and CUB went on to help save consumers more than $20 billion.

 1984: CUB opens its doors.
 The CUB Act became state law in 1983, giving the nonprofit, nonpartisan watchdog a clear mission: to advocate for the rights of utility customers across the state.

 1985: CUB wins landmark reforms, requiring state regulators to conduct audits of plant construction costs and to disallow imprudent spending.

 1987: CUB helps block ComEd rate deal, saving consumers $1.3 billion.
 First time the Illinois Commerce Commission (ICC) rejected outright a ComEd rate hike.